1-12: Multiple Conditions

 if( exists(highTemps) «&&» highTemps > 50 ) # will avoid errors

-Because we are using &&, if exists(highTemps) is FALSE, the value of highTemps will not be checked.
+Because we are using &&, when exists(highTemps) is FALSE, the value of highTemps will not be checked.

 If we use &, then the value of highTemps will be checked even if highTemps does not exist, causing an error in your script.